Unconditional love. That’s what we owe the people we bring into this world.

 He stood in front of an ice-cream shop and wouldn’t move.
 I went down to his level, took his hands, looked at him in the eyes, and told him calmly: “I see you want an ice-cream.
 We can have an ice-cream right after we have lunch.
 Shall we go have lunch right now?”.
 It didn’t work, my words were not getting through to him.

 I kept walking and holding him tight so he couldn’t get away.
-When I found a private place, I sat with him down on a bench and he hugged Alex, he was sobbing.
-I took a moment to breathe — a luxury I don’t always have in these circumstances — and I calmed down, but I was sad about how it went, that I couldn’t find a better way, that maybe I wasn’t strong enough to control my emotions.
+When we found a private place, I sat with him down on a bench.
+He hugged Alex, he was sobbing.
+I took a moment to breathe — a luxury I don’t always have in these moments — and I calmed down, but I was sad about how it went, that I couldn’t find a better way, that maybe I wasn’t strong enough to control my emotions.

 We waited for him to calm down, then we walked to the first cafe to eat something.
 After lunch he went to sit by himself on a nearby bench and stayed there for a long time.
 Whatever he was thinking, it was clear he needed his space.
 When it was time to go, I went to sit next to him, he hugged me and I apologized.
 He then fell asleep in the stroller, and we reset the day.